-Starting out, I would schedule one exam giving yourself enough time to prepare and then start your studying process.
+Starting out, I would schedule one exam at a time, giving yourself enough time to prepare and then start your final review.
 After you ace that, you can gauge whether you want to take two sections in an upcoming testing window.

 Set a Study Schedule